Pangolins

 In 2012 a taxi driver who was transporting 8 gunny bags full of pangolin scales that were headed for Myanmar due to their perceived medicinal value for curing bone problems and for witchcraft, was caught in Mizoram.
 The scales were claimed to be from Indian pangolins that had been hunted in Odisha, Madhya Pradesh, Andhra Pradesh and Tamil Nadu.

 Pangolins are in fact found all over India, more so in the East.
 They are poached mainly by tribes for meat, bile, scales and claws utilised for so-called medical benefits, and for monetary gain.
-The Nattuvaidyars claim the smoke from pangolin scales help in relieving piles.
+The Nattuvaidyars of South India claim the smoke from pangolin scales help in relieving piles.
 An intelligence report found that poachers had begun preferring pangolins to tigers.
+Moreover, the crackdown on rhino horn resulted in a demand for pangolin scales (both contain keratin) used in traditional Chinese medicine.
+Added to this, pangolin scales contain a substance used to make psychotropic drugs and thus linked to narcotics as well.

+Saperas (the community of snake charmers) and Bawarias (tribe found mainly in North India) trap pangolins.
 Investigations have revealed pangolins are dug out of their burrows by smoking or flushing out with water; pitfall traps are also used, as well as hunting with dogs.
-If caught alive, they are picked up and killed by being thrown into boiling water or are clubbed to death.
+If caught alive, they are picked up and may be killed by being thrown into boiling water or are clubbed to death.
 When threatened they coil their body into a tight ball (notwithstanding their scales protruding outwards like blades) which makes it easy for poachers to transfer and transport them in gunny bags.
 They have long claws and people think they will attack although they are not known to attack.

-Although no reliable global population estimates, but drastic local declines, have been documented, in 2018 more than 1 million pangolins were believed to have been poached from the wild in the past decade.
+Although there are no reliable global population estimates, drastic local declines have been documented, in 2018 more than 1 million (10 lakh) pangolins were believed to have been poached from the wild in the past decade.

 Traffic India estimated 3,350 pangolins were poached (undetected apart) between 2009 and 2013, the figure having been arrived at on the basis of at least 6 pangolins killed per 10 kgs of scales.
 Then in 2018 their study revealed that at least 5,772 had been captured for illegal trade from 2009 to 2017.